hyperledger/bevel/docs/source/developer/fabric-helmcharts.md

       The configmap.yaml file through template engine generate configmaps.
 In Kubernetes, a ConfigMap is a container for storing configuration data.
 Things like pods, can access the data in a ConfigMap.
 	  The configmap.yaml file creates two configmaps namely genesis-block-peer and peer-config.
-	  For join_channel component, it creates two configmaps, one for the channel creation having various data fields such as channel, peer and orderer details, and another for the generation of channel artifacts containing the channel transaction (channeltx) block and other labels.
+	  For fabric-channel-join component, it creates two configmaps, one for the channel creation having various data fields such as channel, peer and orderer details, and another for the generation of channel artifacts containing the channel transaction (channeltx) block and other labels.

-  - join_channel.yaml
+  - fabric-channel-join.yaml

       This file creates channel join job where in the joinchannel container the commands are fired based on the tls status whether it is enabled or not wherein first the channel config is fetched and then the peers join the created channel.
 	  The init container is used to setup vault configurations.
 And certificates are obatined from the volume mount paths.